nemishzalavadiya/String-Calculator/README.md

 ### CMD to run the java calculator

-Parameter -ea to be used for enabling assert exceptions.
+Parameter -ea or -enableassertions to be used for enabling assert exceptions.

 `java -ea -classpath ./out/production/String-Calculator com.calculator.Calculator`